kevinsogo/compgen/README.md

 3. Upload the files in `kgkompiled`.

-Behind the scenes, some programs need to be compressed into one file before uploading, hence, all imports need to be inlined.
-See the longer [tutorial](docs/preparation.md) for more details about this.
+Behind the scenes, some programs need to be self-contained in a single file before uploading, hence, all imports are "inlined" automatically.
+A directive called `@import` is used for this.
+See the longer [tutorial](docs/preparation.md#Black Magic) for more details.